Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 [Multivariate Adaptive Regression Splines (MARS) is a non-parametric regression method that builds multiple linear regression models across the range of predictor values.
 It does this by `partitioning the data`, and run a `linear regression model` on each different partition.](https://support.bccvl.org.au/support/solutions/articles/6000118097-multivariate-adaptive-regression-splines)

 Whereas polynomial functions impose a global non-linear relationship, step functions break the range of x into bins, and fit a different constant for each bin.
-This amounts to converting a continuous variable into an ordered categorical variable such that our linear regression function is converted to Equation 1：
+This amounts to converting a continuous variable into an ordered categorical variable such that our linear regression function is converted to Equation 1???
 $$y_i = \beta_0 + \beta_1 C_1(x_i) + \beta_2 C_2(x_i) + \beta_3 C_3(x_i) \dots + \beta_d C_d(x_i) + \epsilon_i, \tag{1}$$

 where $C_n(x)$ represents $x$ values ranging from $% <![CDATA[ c_n \leq x < c_{n+1} %]]>$ for $n=1,2,\dots, d$.

 The MARS algorithm builds a model in two steps.
 First, it creates a collection of so-called basis functions (BF).
 In this procedure, the range of predictor values is partitioned in several groups.
 For each group, a separate linear regression is modeled, each with its own slope.
 The connections between the separate regression lines are called knots.
 The MARS algorithm automatically searches for the best spots to place the knots.
 Each knot has a pair of basis functions.
 These basis functions describe the relationship between the environmental variable and the response.
-The first basis function is ‘max(0, env var - knot), which means that it takes the maximum value out of two options: 0 or the result of the equation ‘environmental variable value – value of the knot’.
+The first basis function is ‘max(0, env var - knot), which means that it takes the maximum value out of two options: 0 or the result of the equation ‘environmental variable value ??? value of the knot???.
 The second basis function has the opposite form: max(0, knot - env var).

 <img src="https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/6018214220/original/MARS.png" width="70%" />